leios/gpu-handbook/src/content/abstractions.md

 To reiterate, *broadcasting* is the act of applying the same command (broadcasting in the colloquial sense) to every element in an array.
 Though accessing individual elements of a GPU array is a little complicated, applying the same operation to all elements of an array is surprisingly easy -- in fact, it's perfect for the GPU!

-So let's look at some basic syntax:
+So let's look at some basic syntax on the CPU first:

 ```
 julia> a = zeros(10)